phillwilt/portfolio/README.md

 Portfolio Site
 ============

-Basic setup of a Rails site with a welcome controller and tests.
+A blog and project portfolio site based in Ruby on Rails, Bourbon + Bitters + Neat + Refills done with BDD/TDD and Agile development.

 Contributors: